benku123/Python_Django_Anagram_generator/README.md

 # Python_Django_Anagram
 ![](pictures/main.JPG)
-i created the anagram generator that takes
+I created the anagram generator that takes

 as an input a word and produce list of possible anagrams